redcoder54/rc-redis/README.md

 # A simple redis client

-This is a simple redis client that implements some of the command of redis.
+This is a simple redis client that implements some of the commands of redis.

 This redis client also supports connection pool, if you need to use pool, please add apache-commons-pool2 dependency in your project pom.xml: